Jinish2170/DailyLifeManager-AI-Enhanced-Productivity-Tool/README.md

 4. **Push** your work back up to your fork.
 5. Submit a **Pull Request** so that we can review your changes.

-## License

-DailyLifeManager is freely distributed under the MIT License.
-See [LICENSE](LICENSE.md) for more details.

 ## Support

 If you encounter any issues or have questions, please file an issue on the GitHub repository.